• Skip to primary navigation

 To build a Simple Mini Audio Amplifier Circuit using IC TDA7052 follow the below mentioned connections steps:

-• Collect all parts as shown in the circuit diagram.
+• First, collect all parts as shown in the circuit diagram.

-• Connect pin 2 of IC1 to middle leg of VR1 4.7k potentiometer.
+• After that, connect pin 2 of IC1 to middle leg of VR1 4.7k potentiometer.

-• First leg of VR1 goes to audio input and third leg goes to ground.
+• Then first leg of VR1 goes to audio input and third leg goes to ground.

-• Connect pin 5 of IC1 to one wire of 8Ω speaker.
+• Now, connect pin 3 and pin 6 of IC1 to ground and then connect pin 5 of IC1 to one wire of 8Ω speaker.

-• Put C1 and C2 capacitors between +6V and ground.
+• Finally, connect pin 8 to other wire of 8Ω speaker and then put C1 and C2 capacitors between +6V and ground.

 Conclusion: